 Court Duty Volunteer - The purpose of the Nepacs court project court duty volunteer is to offer advice information and support to families.
 Having a visible presence in the court and using telephone support, volunteers support families by listening and offering information and advice when someone close to them is sentenced or remanded in custody.
 Families of prisoners often say they feel isolated in their community and unable to cope.
 Volunteers aim to help individuals by offering a listening ear, a helping hand and friendly support to help family make the next steps.

 Location: Teesside Magistrates and Crown Courts, Durham Crown Court, Newcastle Crown Court

-Prison Visits Volunteer - The Visitors’ Centres exist to meet the needs of adults and children visiting relatives or friends in prison.
+Family Prison Visits Volunteer - Volunteers in this role will be based in the Visitors Centre.
+The Visitors’ Centres exist to meet the needs of adults and children visiting relatives or friends in prison.
 They aim to offer a safe, pleasant environment where all visitors are met with dignity and respect, provided with the facilities they need and offered information, support and the opportunity to discuss the difficulties they may face in confidence.
 Volunteers in this role will welcome and register all visitors arriving for a prison visit.
 They will support families who are waiting to go into the prison for their visit by offering listening support, providing information to first time visitors, and they also serve refreshments.
 The Visitor's Centre is based outside of the prison.